-Decision Requests Deadline Progress and follow-up action Status 2019/25 Report of the Independent Task Force on Workplace Gender-Discrimination, Sexual Harassment, Harassment and Para 3: Requests U implement the record the report of the In Force, including the of a thorough and contained management processory organizational culture clear responsibilities.
-The para 3: Requests U implement the record the report of the In Force, including the off a thorough and contained the report of the In Force, including the organizational culture clear responsibilities.
-Para 3: Requests UNICEF to implement the recommendations of the report of the Independent Task Force, including the implementation of a thorough and structured changemanagement process and organizational culture change, with clear responsibilities, and further requests UNICEF to provide to the Executive Board regular updates on corresponding progress; 2020 2021 As of mid-2020, 71 per cent of the Independent Task Force recommendations have been implemented or are on track as planned for implementation.
+Decision Requests Deadline Progress and follow-up action Status 2019/25 Report of the Independent Task Force on Workplace Gender- Discrimination, Sexual Harassment, Harassment and Abuse of 2019/25 Report of the Independent Task Force on Workplace Gender- Discrimination, Sexual Harassment, Harassment and Para 3: Requests UNICEF to implement the recommendations of the Independent Task Force, including the implementation of a thorough and structured changemanagement process and organizational culture change, with clear responsibilities, and further requests UNICEF to provide to the Executive Board regular updates on 2020 2021 As of mid-2020, 71 per cent of the Independent Task Force recommendations have been implemented or are on track as planned for implementation.
 The rest are delayed largely due to funding constraints and the COVID-19 pandemic.
 A Change Management secretariat has been established under the oversight of the Deputy Executive Director, Management, as of early 2020 and is guiding overall change management/ organizational improvement initiatives in UNICEF.
 UNICEF continues to implement the Independent Task Force report recommendations and presented its report to the Executive Board at the annual session of 2021.
-Completed Authority, and management response As of mid-2021, around 84 per cent of the Independent Task Force recommendations have been implemented or are on track as planned/ongoing.
+Completed management As of mid-2021, around 84 per cent of the Independent Task Force recommendations have been implemented or are on track as planned/ongoing.
 UNICEF will continue to implement the remaining recommendations.
 UNICEF will continue to report to the Board on progress on culture whenever requested to do so.
-Para 4: Encourages UNICEF to work towards the eradication of all forms of workplace gender discrimination, sexual harassment, harassment and 2020 Since June 2020, UNICEF has strengthened its work on discrimination, in particular on racism and anti-Black racism.
+2020 2021 Ongoing Since June 2020, UNICEF has strengthened its work on discrimination, in particular on racism and anti-Black racism.
 Updates on this work were included in the 2020 second regular session update to the Executive Board.
-Completed abuse of authority, with a particular emphasis on addressing the underlying causes as well as on bridging perceived institutional Ongoing Oligoling UNICEF continues to work on eradicating all forms of discrimination and presented its latest report to the Executive Board at the annual session in 2021. divides between UNICEF staff groups; The work of the internal Task Team on Anti-Racism and Discrimination in 2020-2021 was helpful in providing clear recommendations for action for UNICEF to do more on diversity, equity and inclusion.
+UNICEF continues to work on eradicating all forms of discrimination and presented its latest report to the Executive Board at the annual session in 2021.
+The work of the internal Task Team on Anti-Racism and Discrimination in 2020-2021 was helpful in providing clear recommendations for Completed action for UNICEF to do more on diversity, equity and inclusion.
 This included taking immediate as well as longer-term actions to address underlying causes such as conscious and unconscious biases.
 Para 5: Also encourages UNICEF to ensure that action taken in response to the report of the Independent Task Force reinforces and complements action taken as part of its response to the independent panel review of the UNICEF response to protection from sexual exploitation and abuse.
 Building a stronger values-based culture is a major part of the UNICEF response to protection from sexual exploitation and abuse.
 In fact, "an organizational culture of zero tolerance" for sexual exploitation and abuse (SEA) and for sexual harassment (SH) is one of the five goals of the UNICEF Sexual Exploitation and Abuse and Sexual Harassment Strategy.
 The actions being taken to build the UNICEF organizational culture are very much in alignment with the actions taken on prevention of sexual exploitation and abuse and sexual harassment, as well as overall ethics-strengthening efforts.
 Completed